Topology-aware Federated Learning in Edge Computing: A Comprehensive Survey

 Shi et al. proposed over-the-air FL \cite{shi2021over} over wireless networks, where over-the-air computation (AirComp) \cite{yang2020federated} was adopted to facilitate the local model consensus in a D2D communication manner.

-Chen et al. considered the deficiency of high divergence and model average necessity in previous decentralized FL implementations like CDSGD and D-PSGD.
+\citet{chen2021dacfl} considered the deficiency of high divergence and model average necessity in previous decentralized FL implementations like CDSGD and D-PSGD.
 They devised a decentralized FL implementation called DACFL \cite{chen2021dacfl} which adapts more to non-ideal network topology.
-DACFL allows individual users to train their own model with their own training data while exchanging the intermediate models with neighbors using FODAC (first-order dynamic average consensus) to negate potential over-fitting problems in a discrete manner without a central server during training.
+DACFL allows individual users to train their own model with their own training data while exchanging the intermediate models with neighbors using FODAC (first-order dynamic average consensus) to negate potential over-fitting problems discretely without a central server during training.

 Xing et al. considered a network of wireless devices sharing a common fading wireless channel for deploying FL \cite{xing2020decentralized}.
 Each device held a generally distinct training set, and communication typically took place in a D2D manner.
 In the ideal case, where all devices within their communication range could communicate simultaneously and noiselessly, a standard protocol guaranteed the convergence to an optimal solution of the global empirical risk minimization problem under convexity and connectivity assumptions was called the Decentralized Stochastic Gradient Descent (DSGD).
 DSGD integrated local SGD steps with \textit{periodic consensus averages} that required communication between neighboring devices.
 Wireless protocols were proposed for implementing DSGD by accounting for the presence of path loss, fading, blockages, and mutual interference.